Antengene Announces XPOVIO® (selinexor) National Health Insurance Service Approval for Reimbursement in South Korea

 - Antengene has also submitted the new drug applications (NDAs) in additional ASEAN markets, including Thailand, Malaysia and Indonesia, where approvals are expected in the H2 of 2024.

 SHANGHAI and HONG KONG, June 26, 2024 /PRNewswire/ -- Antengene Corporation Limited ("Antengene", SEHK: 6996.HK), a leading innovative, commercial-stage global biopharmaceutical company dedicated to discovering, developing and commercializing first-in-class and/or best-in-class medicines for cancer, today announced that South Korea's National Health Insurance Service (NHIS) has approved the reimbursement of XPOVIO® (selinexor) for the treatment of adult patients with relapsed or refractory multiple myeloma (R/R MM).
-XPOVIO® will be officially included into the national reimbursed drugs list of South Korea on July 1, 2024.
+The drug is expected to be officially included into the national reimbursed drugs list on July 1, 2024.

 MM, the second most common hematologic malignancy, is caused by the dysregulated proliferation of plasma cells.
 Patients with MM face a range of challenges including a high relapse rate, short survival, and limited treatment options.
 According to market data, the global MM market has exceeded US$17 billion in 2023 and is expected to reach US$ 26 billion by 2028, with a compound annual growth rate (CAGR) of 8.7%[1].